hicass/hicass/README.md

 # ✩ About Me:
 I am a passionate Software Developer, currently in a fellowship at General Assembly.
-At this moment I am focused on learning Python, the Django framework, and creating app that uses the two technologies called [Plant Collector](https://github.com/hicass/plantcollector).
+At this moment I am focused on learning the React library and plan on building a MERN-stack project.

 ## 》 Socials: